ADVERTISING AT CURTAINUP

 For one, Jake Gyllenhaal (Warren), this is his stage debut, all the more hard to believe as he gives such an accomplished and secure performance.
 This is not to detract from the other two, 19 year old Anna Paquin, (Jessica) the young Canadian who was memorable in The Piano at a tender age, and 20 year old Hayden Christensen (Dennis), soon to be seen worldwide as Anakin Skywalker, who grows up to be Darth Vader, in the next two Star Wars movies.
 These three have been cleverly cast by Out of the Blue's Anna Waterhouse to play in up and coming playwright/screenwriter/film director Kenneth Lonergan's 1982 play, This Is Our Youth with Englishman, Laurence Boswell in the director's seat.
 Boswell's most recent production was the award winning revival of A Day in the Death of Joe Egg but a few years ago I much admired his Hamlet starring Paul Rhys.
 Out of the Blue was formed by Anna Waterhouse and Clare Lawrence who both graduated from Cambridge University in 1997.

-I liked Kenneth Lonergan's play as much as Elyse Sommer who saw it several times in New York and the berkshires (her review).
+I liked Kenneth Lonergan's play as much as Elyse Sommer who saw it several times, first in New York and then in the Berkshires (her review).
 The play appears to me not to have dated with its theme of the confused children of parents whose lives were changed by the 1960s.
 Warren's parents are divorced, one lives in New York, the other in California.
 His self made father has understandably not coped well with the murder of Warren's sister by someone from the community he rose up from and thought he had left behind.
 Dennis' famous artist father is growing old and needy whilst his mother, a liberal social worker involved with the socially deprived, devotes her attention away from her son and husband.
 Warren calls her "a bleeding heart dominatrix with a hairdo".
-We understandably hear least about Jessica's mother, Jessica is the one member of the trio who is currently in college.
+We understandably hear least the mother of Jessica who is the one member of the trio who is currently in college.

 LINKS TO KENNETH LONERGAN PLAYS